Health Indicator Report of Very Low Birth Weight

 State Target: 1.4 percent

-How Are We Doing?In New Jersey, the average birth weight is 3,264 grams or 7 lbs 3 oz.
+How Are We Doing?In New Jersey, the average birth weight is 3,260 grams or 7 lbs 3 oz.
 The very low birth weight rate among New Jersey births has been around 1.5% since the 1990s.
 Very low birth weight (VLBW) rates vary widely across the state and by several maternal and infant characteristics.
 The rate among Black mothers is 2-3 times the rate among other racial/ethnic groups.
-VLBW rates are highest among teen mothers.
-Two-thirds of triplets are of VLBW while 9% of twins and about 1% of singletons have VLBW.
+VLBW rates are highest among teen mothers and mothers over 35 years old.
+Three-quarters of quadruplets and more than 40% of triplets are of VLBW while 9% of twins and about 1% of singletons have VLBW.
 Nearly all infants born before the third trimester of pregnancy (before 28 weeks) are of VLBW while virtually no full term infants are.
 VLBW rates for New Jersey's counties range from 0.8% to 2.0%.

 How Do We Compare With the U.S.?The very low birth weight rate among New Jersey mothers is the same as that of the nation as a whole.